CPLepage/OrderMG-core/README.md

 Plugins, scripts, external applications can slow down and weigh down your e-commerce site.
 Order MG's design starts with the following premise:
 > Let the e-commerce platform do the transactions and
-> apply the logics and complexities of your after-sales processes elsewhere
+> apply the logics and complexities of your after-sales processes within this app
 > without affecting your e-commerce site performances.

 ![Image 1](https://raw.githubusercontent.com/CPLepage/OrderMG-core/main/Resources/Images/Image-1.jpg "Image 1")